Media of the Ottoman Empire: By city

 The Ottoman capital, Constantinople (now Istanbul), was the centre of the press activity.

 In 1876 there were forty-seven journals published in Constantinople.
 Most were in minority and foreign languages, and thirteen of them were in Ottoman Turkish.
 Many newspapers in non-Muslim minority and foreign languages were produced in Galata, with production in daylight hours and distribution at nighttime; Ottoman authorities did not allow production of the Galata-based newspapers at night.

 Kendall wrote that Constantinople by the 1870s lacked specialised literary journals found in Alexandria, Egypt.
 What journals that were in Constantinople had a general focus, and Kendall stated that the potential audience base being "extremely limited" frustrated the development of these journals.
 An 1875 stamp duty caused, in Kendall's eyes, "more marginal" ones to vanish.

 After the fall of the Ottoman Empire Constantinople, now Istanbul, remained the centre of Turkish journalism.

 Turkish

-Vekayi-i giridiyye, a newspaper published in Egypt after 1830, was the first newspaper in the Turkish language in the empire.
+Vekayi-i giridiyye, a newspaper published in Ortoman Egypt after 1830, was the first newspaper in the Turkish language in the empire.
 It also had a bilingual Turkish-Greek version.